bocadilloproject/bocadillo/docs/topics/http/responses.md

 The HTTP/1.1 [Transfer-Encoding] header allows to send an HTTP response in chunks.

-This is useful to send large responses in pieces, or when the response's total size cannot be known until processing is finished.
+This is useful to send large responses, or when the response's total size cannot be known until processing is finished.
 Plus, it allows the client to process the results as soon as possible.

 This is typically combined with [response streaming](#streaming).